-Of the approximately 11,600 stops conducted by MPD from July 22 to August 18, 2019, 80 percent of the individuals received a ticket or were arrested.
+Of the 62,842 stops conducted by MPD from July 22 to December 31, 2019, 82 percent of the individuals received a ticket or were arrested.

-- 60 percent of the stops ended with a ticket (warning or actual) for a traffic-related vehicle, bicycle, or pedestrian violation. - 20 percent of the stops ended with an arrest for a crime. - 20 percent of the stops ended with investigative questioning, which may include a protective pat down and/or a pre-arrest search, but no arrest or ticket.
+- 61 percent of the stops ended with a ticket (warning or actual) for a traffic-related vehicle, bicycle, or pedestrian violation. - 21 percent of the stops ended with an arrest for a crime. - 18 percent ended with investigative questioning or other public safety response, such as transport to a hospital or checking on the welfare of an individual.
+Some of these stops may include a protective pat down and/or a pre-arrest search, but no arrest or ticket.